DanaJomar/Budapest-BI/tableHTML.md

 ## Introduction: why, what, and how?

 - While developing a [football app](https://lyzander.shinyapps.io/FootballeR/) using shiny, it was somewhat difficult to build a pretty HTML table
-  + Example: drawing vertival lines every three columns seemd like a difficult task
+  + Example: drawing vertical lines every three columns seemed like a difficult task
   + even using great packages like `xtable`
 - Development started in 2016
 - tableHTML is a package for building CSS-ible HTML tables in an easy and intuitive way